Kim Jong-suk (politician)

-Kim Jong-suk (born 1930) is a North Korean government official.
-She is the chairwoman of the Committee for Cultural Relations with Foreign Countries, as well as a former editor-in-chief for the newspaper Minju Choson.
+Kim Jong-suk (born 1931) is a North Korean government official.
+She is a cousin of Kim Il Sung, who was the first supreme leader and founder of North Korea.
+She was the chairwoman of the Committee for Cultural Relations with Foreign Countries, as well as the editor-in-chief of the newspaper Minju Joson.
 She has also been elected as a delegate for every Supreme People's Assembly since 1986.